-One of the most beautiful practical life activities in a Montessori Early Childhood classroom is the Montessori Silence Game.
-To watch squirmy preschoolers find their way to calm in their minds and their bodies is simply amazing to observe in the classroom or home for that matter.
+The Silence Game is one of the most beautiful Practical Life in a Montessori Early Childhood classroom.
+Observing squirmy preschoolers find their way to calm their minds and bodies is simply amazing.
+Learn the silence game for your home or classroom.

-At home my sons are in the habit of Making Silence when they get a little crazy and at bedtime as a way to relax.
-My 4-year-old leads Silence.
-It is breathtaking.
+At home, my sons are in the habit of Making Silence when they get a little crazy and at bedtime as a way to relax.

 Concept isolated: How to be quiet, how to be still, how to be calm